afeique/meetdown/README.md

 asdf install
 ```

-We are currently using the latest NodeJS v24.x.x, and that is what should be installed.
+We are currently using the latest NodeJS v24.x.x, so that should be installed.

 ### Changing NodeJS Versions